petuum-inc/poseidon-release/docs/source/install.rst

 Pre-Install steps
 -----------------

 Poseidon currently only runs on GPU clusters.
-CUDA and cudNN packages are required before installation.
+CUDA and cuDNN packages are required before installation.

 .. toctree::
    :maxdepth: 2